 What is Jubilance?

-I came across an interesting article on Facebook about a product called Jubilance, claiming to reduce the symptoms of PMS by up to 54%, and that PMS symptoms had surprisingly nothing to do with hormones.
+I came across an interesting article on Facebook about a product called Jubilance, claiming to reduce the symptoms of PMS (premenstrual syndrome) by up to 54%, and that PMS symptoms aren’t caused by hormones alone, but rather the cerebellum and glucose levels.

-Due to my extreme issues with PMS that have steadily grown worse after having kids and entering my thirties, I decided to take the plunge and try it out for myself.
+Due to extreme issues with my menstrual cycle that have steadily grown worse after having kids and entering my thirties, I decided to take the plunge and try it out for myself.

 First, let’s talk about what Jubilance is, and how it works.